n-yousefi/chart-ease/README.md

 # `<chart-ease>`

-## Customizable and high-performance web component to draw static charts.
+## A Customizable and High-Performance Web Component for Crafting Stunning Charts

 <img align="left" width="100" height="100" src="./docs/images/bar-chart.svg" alt="chart-ease" width="200" />

-chart-ease is a lightweight and highly customizable web component designed for creating small and precise charts.
-With its ability to normalize data from any range to a specified size, chart-ease makes it easier than ever to represent data in an elegant and effective way.
-Whether you're creating a simple line graph or a complex scatterplot, chart-ease makes it easy to build and display your data in a clear and meaningful way.
+Chart Ease is a versatile web component that simplifies the creation of custom charts and graphs.
+With just a few lines of HTML and JavaScript, users can design and customize various chart types, from basic bar charts to intricate candlestick charts, all while having complete control over their appearance.
+This highly customizable tool offers developers and designers a straightforward way to visualize data across different web technologies, ensuring consistency and flexibility in charting solutions.
+Whether you're a novice or an experienced developer, Chart Ease empowers you to effortlessly craft beautiful and interactive charts for your projects.

 ## Documentation